About Your Sutured Drainage Catheter

 • There is leakage around the insertion site.

-• You cannot flush the catheter or it leaks when it is flushed.
+• You cannot flush the catheter, or it is difficult to flush.

 • The location of the black mark has changed.

-• There is no longer drainage from the catheter when the 3-way stopcock is in the upright position
+• The catheter does not drain when the 3-way stopcock is in the upright position.

-• There is a kink in the tube that you cannot straighten out, causing a blockage.
+• You cannot straighten a kink in the tube that is causing a blockage.

 • You have pain, tenderness, or swelling at the catheter site.

-• Your skin around the catheter looks red, irritated, or different from the way it normally looks.
+• Your skin around the catheter looks red, irritated, or different than usual.

 • You have any concerns about your catheter.

 Your healthcare provider will give you enough supplies to last for 2 weeks.
-When you need more supplies, you can either order them through your visiting nurse service or we’ll arrange for the supply company to send them to you.
-The items you need and their supply numbers are listed below.
+When you need more supplies, you can order them through your visiting nurse service.
+If you’re not able to order supplies through your visiting nurse service, call your IR doctor’s office.

 Prefilled syringes